cysouw/diathesis/text/c02_structure.md

 b.
 Er schneidet mir die Haare.
 :::

 These two covert kinds of dative applicative (viz. benefactor and possessor applicative) are semantically and structurally clearly distinct.
 The datives that show a possessive alternation [@last] are semantically experiencers.
 In contrast, datives that alternate with *für* prepositional phrases [@llast] are semantically benefactors.
-In especially crafted context it is possible to evoke either reading for the same sentence, [@next].
+In especially crafted context it is possible to evoke either reading for the same sentence [@next].

 ::: ex
 a. ^^?^ Ich schneide dir (zuliebe) in den (meinen) Finger. \